aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-potx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to POTX or Online App" h2="Export OTT to POTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+OTT is a file format used by OpenOffice, a free office suite.
+It is a text document format that is used to store text documents, spreadsheets, presentations, and other data.
+POTX is a file format used by Microsoft PowerPoint, a presentation program.
+It is a presentation format that is used to store presentations, slideshows, and other data.
+Converting OTT to POTX allows users to open and edit their OTT files in Microsoft PowerPoint.

+<h2>How Aspose.Total Helps for OTT to POTX Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate OTT to POTX conversion while using two of it's APIs.
-Load your OTT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate OTT to POTX conversion.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load an OTT file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation.
+Finally, the presentation can be saved as a POTX file.
+This process allows users to quickly and easily convert their OTT files to POTX files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}